QubesOS/qubes-doc/user/troubleshooting/vm-troubleshooting.md

 ## Qubes starts, but no VMs load ##

+First, try to start a particular VM, check any failure message and direct further steps based on that.

-This issue may occur if a dom0 update is interrupted halfway through and/or a hard power off is done without shutting down Qubes, which results in files getting corrupted.
+This issue has been seen to occur if a dom0 update is interrupted halfway through and/or a hard power off is done without shutting down Qubes, which results in files getting corrupted.
-In this case, the best fix is to reinstall Qubes and restore your files from a backup.
-Even if you have not backed up data in a while, you should be able to mount the volumes to pull data from them.

 ## Can not uninstall a VM / “ERROR: VM installed by package manager: template-vm-name”